 - People who help us in an emergency

-- People who have a wider range of service to meet all our needs.
+- People who have a wider range of services to meet all our needs.

 A Checklist on those crucial factors that bankers or credit officers consider

-- Whether the credit officers know anything about their past history or not.
+- Whether the credit officers know anything about their history or not.